stan-dev/posteriordb/README.md

     ##  9 mu        4.41   4.36  3.31  3.30 -0.936  9.83  1.00   10041.
 9973.
     ## 10 tau       3.60   2.75  3.20  2.55  0.257  9.73  1.00    9989.
 9992.

-Using `info()` we can access more details information on the reference posterior draws.
+Using `info()`, we can access more detailed information on the reference posterior draws.

 ``` r